16charan08/Police-dept-incident-analysis/README.md

 So if nature, count(nature) are extracted then test case passes else fails.

 ### Execution
-- For results:- \
+- For results:-

 >*pipenv run python project0/main.py --incidents <url>* \

--For test Cases:- \
+- For test Cases:-

 >*pytest*

 This will fetch will all test cases are passed or not.